abernal24/Haskell-/README.md

 • You must submit a single .hs file with the following name: firstName-

-lastName-hw4.hs.
+lastName-hw.hs.
 Failure to do so will result in -10 points.
 • You will lose 10 points if you put a module statement at the top of the file.

 • You will lose 10 points for any import statements you have in your file and